jaeg/shorten/README.md

         Logs location (default "./logs.txt")
 -  -port string
         port to host on (default "8090")
+-  -shortened-length int
+        The length of the shortned url (default 5)
 ### How to Run
 #### Option 1: From source
 - `make vendor`